Skip to content

 }

-It will hold the angle, zoom, position variables and calculate the visible tiles so that each canvas could render its own images.
+It will also hold the angle, zoom, position variables that can be used by the user to display map info.
+The MapState also calculates the visible tiles so that each canvas could render its own images.

 MotionController